 After getting caught up on what's been going on with his enemies while he was in prison (see Mr. Exposition above), the Count rewards Caderousse by giving him a valuable diamond.
 Caderousse can either use the diamond to rebuild his life and become an honest man, or fall victim to greed and let the diamond ultimately destroy him.
 He fails.
 Hard.
 The Count even gives him a second chance, but he blows that too.
-When he's dying in the Count's mansion, Caderousse asks for yet another chance, but the Count refuses, pointing out that he's had two already and failed both times.
+When he's caught in the Count's mansion, Caderousse asks for yet another chance, but this time the Count leaves him to his fate, getting himself literally stabbed in the back by Bennedetto.

 The Count gives one to Maximilien at the end to confirm that he is truly deserving of happiness by his standards.
 Max passes with flying colors by agreeing to kill himself with a drug given to him by the Count, even when offered large sums of money if he chooses to live, thus proving that he has tasted true despair.

 Seriously Scruffy: Combined with Mess Of Woe when Villefort works several days nonstop to keep his mind off the death of his in-laws and his daughter, looking dishevelled and unshaven (though he shapes up in time for the trial).